ushtipak/over-logging/_posts/2017-06-28-static-website-on-s3-and-away-from-wordpress.md

 * Update DNS record within your domain provider
   * Set retrieved endpoint as a CNAME record
-  * (Optionally) add {,www.} as another CNAME
+  * (Optionally) add {,www.} as another

 # Takeaways

-Distributed web based storage is good, read the small prints and stay in school
+Distributed web-based storage is good, read the small prints and stay in school